 The story is easily disproved and as the newspaper noted, “must seem ridiculous to anyone who gives the subject five minutes consideration.”

 Bram really should have stuck with his Transylvanian bloodsucker.
 But the book reawakened interest in the story of Mary East, the once-famous female husband.

 “The story of Mary East is a pitiful one,” writes Stoker, “and gives a picture of the civil life of the eighteenth century which cannot be lightly forgotten.”

 This writer disagrees.
 Mary did suffer somewhat at the hands of criminals.
-But her life story is one of a long-lasting and devoted relationship, a successful business career, civic-mindedness and community respect.
+But her life story is one of a great love affair, a successful business career, civic-mindedness and community respect.
 But let’s start the story with Mr and Mrs James How.

 Mr and Mrs James How and The White Horse

 Poplar, now a district of London, was once a hamlet outside the capital.
 James How and his wife ran the White Horse Tavern in the local high street.
 He and his wife were popular with their neighbours and James served in several parish offices and even as a jury foreman.

 The pair lived alone and stuck to themselves.
 Unlike most people of similar means, they never hired a housemaid, gardener or staff to help at the pub, nor invited guests to dinner.
 They never had children and James did all the manual work involved in running the tavern himself.